The Hempnall Group of Parishes

 Welcome to the Hempnall Group

-We are a group of 8 rural parishes in the beautiful Norfolk countryside, who enjoy living, working and worshiping together.
+We are a group of 6 rural parishes (8 churches) in the beautiful Norfolk countryside, who enjoy living, working and worshiping together.

 The Group was founded in 1964.
 This was a pioneering and visionary step taken by Bishop Launcelot Fleming to revitalise and enrich the church in an area of thinly populated villages.